edgecase/library.edgecase.com/README.md

 ## Required Meta Data

-At the top of your document:
+At the top of your document (see other articles for examples):

 Title: My Great Article

 Date: 18 May 2012

 Author: Your name

 Categories: JavaScript

 Keywords: javascript, ember, mvc, stuff, junk